MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-microsoft-managed-tenant-key.md

 ### Step 1: Initiate export

--   To do this, contact Microsoft Customer Service Support (CSS).
-You must prove you are an administrator for your Azure RMS tenant.
+-   To do this, contact Microsoft Customer Service Support (CSS) to open an **Azure RMS support case with a request for an Azure RMS key export**.
+You must prove you are an administrator for your Azure RMS tenant, and understand that this process will take several days to confirm.

 ### Step 2: Wait for verification